 Enjoy a guided tour of Prague, starting at Hradcany Castle, the largest medieval complex in Europe.
 We also walk across the 14th- century Charles Bridge and pass the Gothic spires of St Vitus' Cathedral, where entrance is included.
 The rest of your day is at leisure before dinner at the hotel.
 We recommend a visit to one of the city's 'hospodys' or beer houses, taverns that serve some of the world's finest beers.
 Overnight Prague.
 (B, D)

 Day 4 – Depart for Budapest

 Following a buffet breakfast, we join the rail service to Budapest.
-Arriving in Budapest, we meet the Amadeus Queen and are welcomed with a cocktail in the lounge before dinner.
+Arriving in Budapest, we meet the Amadeus Queen or Silver II and are welcomed with a cocktail in the lounge before dinner.
 Later, take in the illuminated sights as we sail around the city.
 We are also treated to a performance from a local Hungarian folk band in the lounge.
 Overnight ship.
 (B, D)

 Day 5 – Discovering Budapest

 This morning we enjoy a guided coach tour, introducing us to Budapest's main sights.
 We pass impressive buildings and monuments on both sides of the Danube, including the neo-Gothic Parliament building, the magnificent State Opera House and St Stephen's Basilica, Budapest Castle, Matthias Church, and Fishermen's Bastion.
 We return to the ship for lunch, after which you have some free time before we begin cruising to Bratislava.
 Our departure time means we arrive at the scenic Danube Bend just as the sunsets.
 This section of the river has a long and fascinating history and from the sun deck or panoramic windows in the bar, you'll be able to see castle ruins, churches, pretty houses hidden in the hills and dense forests, all soaked in the golden glow of twilight.
 Overnight ship.
 (B, L, D)